+- 9.35.
 The Neighbourhood Area is a rural community surrounded by farms.
-All the farms that fall within the Neighbourhood Area are owned by Welbeck Estates and have long-standing tenant farmers.
+All the farms that fall within the Neighbourhood Area are owned by Welbeck Estates and have long-standing tenant farmers. - 9.36.
 Currently the land is mostly arable with little evidence of diversification.
-Any diversification would be subject to agreement and amendment to existing tenancy agreements.
+Any diversification would be subject to agreement and amendment to existing tenancy agreements. - 9.37.
 The changes to farming in the 19th and 20th centuries meant farming no longer provides mass employment.
 Combined with the extension into the countryside of utilities like electricity, mains water and sewerage, and telephony, rural villages became attractive places to live, and housing quality improved.
-Now, if superfast broadband can be provided, they can be attractive as places of work.
+Now, if superfast broadband can be provided, they can be attractive as places of work. - 9.38.
 Farming is an industry undergoing change and diversification is encouraged.

+- 9.39.
 The conversion of former agricultural buildings enables farm diversification, leads to the sustainable reuse of vacant buildings and provides opportunities for the establishment and development of small businesses which generate income and employment opportunities for local people.
 This is a national trend, which this Neighbourhood Plan would like to encourage in order to maintain a balanced and vibrant community, subject to the proper consideration of residential amenity for nearby houses, visual impact on the countryside and highway safety issues.
-New business development in the countryside is covered in Policy E1.
+New business development in the countryside is covered in Policy E1. - 9.40.
 Welbeck Estates is the principal landowner and there are a number of tenant farmers employed to farm the land.
 To help maintain the rural economy and protect open countryside from inappropriate development, this Neighbourhood Plan supports the sustainable growth and expansion of business and enterprise through the development and conversion of existing farm buildings.
-Specifically, this is intended to:

-- Promote a viable and sustainable farming and rural economy in the Neighbourhood Area and the diversification of rural businesses; - Encourage new businesses to provide a wider range of local produce, services and leisure facilities, which provide local employment and attract both visitors and tourists to the area and maintain and enhance the rural and agricultural land.
+Specifically, this is intended to: - 9.41.
+Promote a viable and sustainable farming and rural economy in the Neighbourhood Area and the diversification of rural businesses; - 9.42.
+Encourage new businesses to provide a wider range of local produce, services and leisure facilities, which provide local employment and attract both visitors and tourists to the area and maintain and enhance the rural and agricultural land. - 9.43.
 The change of use of some rural buildings to new uses is already permitted under the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
-The Town and Country Planning (General Permitted Development) (England) Order 2015 allows, under certain circumstances, the change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to registered nurseries providing childcare or state-funded schools, under the prior approval system.
+The Town and Country Planning (General Permitted Development) (England) Order 2015 allows, under certain circumstances, the change of use of agricultural buildings to residential use and change of use of agricultural buildings to registered nurseries providing childcare or state-funded schools, under the prior approval system.
 This policy is to be considered in circumstances where planning permission is required instead of Permitted Development rights.

-POLICY E3: REUSE OF AGRICULTURAL BUILDINGS - The reuse, conversion and adaptation of rural buildings for small businesses, recreation, or tourism purposes will be supported where:
+POLICY E3: REUSE OF AGRICULTURAL BUILDINGS

+Insofar as planning permission is required, the reuse, conversion and adaptation of rural buildings for small businesses, recreation, or tourism purposes will be supported where:
-- a) The use proposed is appropriate to the rural location; - b) The conversion/adaptation works respect the character of the surrounding Neighbourhood Area;

-- c) The development will not have an adverse impact on any archaeological, architectural, historic or environmental features; - d) The local road system can accommodate the traffic generated by the proposed new use and sufficient parking can be accommodated within the site; and - e) There is no significant adverse impact on neighbours through on-street parking, noise, light or other pollution, or on-street parking.
+- a) The use proposed is appropriate to the rural location; - b) The conversion/adaptation works respect the character of the surrounding Neighbourhood Area; - c) The development will not have an adverse impact on any archaeological, architectural, historic or environmental features; - d) The local road system can accommodate the traffic generated by the proposed new use and sufficient parking can be accommodated within the site; and - e) There is no significant adverse impact on neighbours through on-street parking, noise, light or other pollution, or on-street parking.